Syncope toolkit

 What would you do next?

 These features suggest orthostatic hypotension.
-You advise him of lifestyle measures to prevent postural hypotension including increased fluids, compression garments, postural counterpressure manouevres and sleeping with the head end of his bed raised.
+You advise him of lifestyle measures to prevent postural hypotension including increased fluids, compression garments, postural counterpressure manoeuvres and sleeping with the head end of his bed raised.
 His symptoms continue and you prescribe fludrocortisone.
 You review him 4 weeks, but he reports no improvement in his symptoms, so you refer him to the local syncope clinic for further assessment.

 Outcome